NoahDR17/Blackjack/README.md

 - The steps to Deploy to GitHub pages are as follows:
   - Open the Github repo.
-  - navigate to settings.
+  - Navigate to settings.
-  - select 'pages'.
+  - Select 'pages'.
-  - select the main/master branch in the source section.
+  - Select the main/master branch in the source section.
   - Click save.
   - A live link will be Displayed shortly after.